ipsingh06/seedsync/doc/DeveloperReadme.md

     3. Update `src/e2e/tests/about.page.spec.ts`
     4. Update Copyright date in `about-page.component.html`
 2. Tag the commit as vX.X.X
+3. Deploy documentation to github
-3. make clean && make
+4. make clean && make
-4. Run all tests
+5. Run all tests
-5. Upload deb file to github
+6. Upload deb file to github
-6. Tag and upload image to Dockerhub (see below)
+7. Tag and upload image to Dockerhub (see below)

 ## Docker image upload to Dockerhub